cedar-policy/cedar-docs/docs/json-est.md

 # `principal`
 The `principal` object is required.
-The value of this object must include an object with the key `op`, and depending on the value of `op`, an object with the key `entity`.
+The value of this object must include an object with the key `op`, and depending on the value of `op`, an object with the key `entity` or `slot`.

 ## `op`
 The `op` key is mandatory.
 The `op` object must have one of the following string values: